 And as I write this, there is always that realization that makes me a little sad.
 Despite all of these efforts, living through with the fact that I am just another nameless and faceless SONE filling up the Pink Ocean still left something missing.
 But what makes me go on doing this is the thought that as long as I give my all to the Girls, then I should not have any regrets whatsoever.

-Being there yet again, seeing Girls' Generation for the eleventh time in this lifetime, it didn't feel old.
+Being there yet again, seeing Girls' Generation for the twelfth time in this lifetime, it didn't feel old.
 Just different, making me grow that much older and more mature as a SONE.
 In that special corner of my mind and my heart, in my own little way, I love them.
 The events that unfolded during the course of the night were all nothing short of amazing, as expected.
 But Taeyeon took it a step further, a notch higher, a degree better, and everything else in between, making it into something that only she and the PH SONE present that night would understand.
 I never realized that Taeyeon had such an ability to do so.

 And yes, from now on, Taeyeon is the "Pambansang Beshie (National Best Friend)" of the Philippines.
 And Philippine SONE would also be remembered for being the funniest bunch of SONEs there is right now.
 These are things would forever be cherished between her and Philippine SONEs.
 And I daresay no one would ever take that away from us.

 But still, the bottom line still seems to be, as always, with great confidence, I can say, "I love you, Girls' Generation... and I always will... 'till the day I die."

 And just like I said in Phantasia, I am one with you girls in saying, "언제까지라도 함께 하는거야 다시 만난 나의 세계 (It's something we'll do together to the end, into the new world.)."